Yu-Group/simChef/vignettes/paper.md

 In an `Experiment`, `DGP`(s) and `Method`(s) can also be varied across one or multiple parameters via `add_vary_across()`.
 For instance, in the example `Experiment`, there are two `DGP` instances, both of which are varied across three values of `n` and one of which is additionally varied across two values of `sparse`.
-This effectively results in nine distinct configurations for data generation.
+This effectively results in nine distinct configurations for data generation (i.e., 3 variations on `dgp1` + 3x2 variations on `dgp2`).
 For the single `Method` in the experiment, we use three values of `scalar_valued_param`, two of `vector_valued_param`, and another two of `list_valued_param`, giving 12 distinct configurations.
-Hence, there are a total of 108 DGP-method-parameter combinations in the `Experiment`.
+Hence, there are a total of 9x12 = 108 DGP-method-parameter combinations in the `Experiment`.

 Thus far, we have simply instantiated an `Experiment` object (akin to creating a recipe for an experiment).
 To compute and run the simulation experiment, we next call `run_experiment` with the desired number of replicates.